Stuycs-K/final-project-5-zhou-qianjun-liu-jason/WORKLOG.md

 Made a subclass of Skill to get base code down as well as worked and tested display method in Processing

+Optimized Skill display as well as made display method for minimap

 ## Qianjun Zhou